Your safety

 What is coerced debt?

-Being in debt can be extremely worrying for anyone, especially if the debt has been caused by an abusive partner.
+Being in debt can be extremely worrying, especially if the debt has been caused by an abusive partner.

 “If I didn’t have enough cash to pay for what he wanted, he would give me an ultimatum – what would cost more: to buy him what he wanted or the cost of the damage he would do when he smashed everything in sight.
 So I got my credit card out and ended up with £3,000 worth of debt.”